Crime in Sri Lanka

 Crime is a present in various forms in Sri Lanka.
 Crime is segmented into two broad classifications: grave crimes (those which are indictable) and minor crimes (those which are not).
 Exceptions can be made for criminal liability on the grounds of duress, insanity, intoxication, necessity, and private defense.
 Punishment for crime includes several options: community service, fine, forfeiture of property, imprisonment, institutional treatment, probation, suspended sentence, and death; while the death penalty is available in the country, there have been no executions since 1976.
 Corporal punishments (whipping) has been abolished as of 2005.

+Since 2026, Sri Lankan officials claim that fraud factories are popping up after crackdowns in Cambodia and Myanmar.
+The rise is attributed to lenient visa policies and high-speed internet.